hmvyp/thicket/docs/readme.txt

 2) Building an abstract result tree.

-3) «Materialization» of the abstract result as a real filesystem tree.
+3) «Materialization» of the abstract result tree as a real filesystem tree.

 Materialization technique may vary, as the result tree may be presented to the user in different ways.

 The first way is just to copy files from source subtrees.
 Copying, however, has the obvious drawback: any subsequent modification of files in the result tree is not propagated back to the initial source files.
-If the user changes some files, the changes will be lost on the next Thicket invokation.
+If the user changes some files, the changes will be lost on the next Thicket invocation.
 However, «copy» materialization may be useful for build scripts that do not assume any source modifications.

 The second way (preferred for development purpose) is to symlink target files or directories wherever possible.
 If a directory is a result of merging several «final» source directories, then such a directory is «materialized» as a «real» filesystem directory.
 However, if a directory has just a single «final source», a symlink to the target directory is created.
 Regular files are always symlinked (if they located in «materialized» directory).